amitharor/amitharor/README.md

 I have a strong interest in backend development, distributed systems, and applied AI.
 I love taking ideas from concept to something real and working, and I enjoy environments where I can keep learning, build meaningful things, and solve interesting problems.

-📚 Pursuing Master of Science in Computer Science (Machine Learning concentration 🦾)
+📚 Master of Science in Computer Science (Machine Learning concentration 🦾)
 🔧 Deepening focus in system design, scalable backend engineering, and ML integration
 ❤️ Enjoy building reliable systems, learning deeply, and collaborating with great teams